-Your highest paying clients aren’t always your most profitable.
-While this statement may sound illogical at first, much more goes into determining and measuring client profitability across creative agencies than revenue generated from your biggest retainer accounts.
+Your highest-paying clients aren’t always your most profitable.
+While this statement may sound illogical at first, much more goes into determining and measuring client profitability across creative agencies than the revenue generated from your biggest retainer accounts.

 Often, such factors as budgets and project scope take center stage when discussing profitability.
 On the other hand, soft resources—like productivity and efficiency—are more difficult to track.
 However, they make all the difference when calculating project profitability.
 Many times, an agency’s biggest projects have the smallest yields for clients, while smaller, more frequent projects have far less overhead and a greater return.

 Reports can identify important information to help maintain positive agency-client relationships, optimize budgets, track project processes, and identify areas for opportunity.
 Tracking and reporting are among the most critical functions for creative agencies of all sizes.
 From project health and client satisfaction to budgeting and resource allocation, reporting can help an agency work smarter—not harder.